 - Consider options such as a case conference or mediation to resolve disputes concerning children.
 Seek legal advice at the earliest opportunity if it is still not possible to reach agreement.

 - Make a clear note in the patient's records about the DNACPR discussion and your reasons for recommending a DNACPR order.
 The joint guidance from the Resuscitation Council, BMA and RCN includes advice on good documentation.

-- Ensure that DNACPR decisions are communicated to everyone involved in the patient's care, such as their GP, care home staff and the nursing team.
-Many NHS organisations have a standard local DNACPR form which can be stored with the patient's record and shared.
+- Ensure DNACPR decisions are communicated to everyone involved in the patient's care, such as their GP, care home staff and the nursing team.
+Many NHS organisations have a standard local DNACPR form, which can be stored with the patient's record and shared.